Non-Degree and Other Admission Programs

 A program for students who have been out of school for a few years and don't meet the requirements for admission as a degree-seeking student.

-A program for retired people (age 60 or older) to take courses at a discounted tuition rate.
+A program for retired Michigan residents (age 60 or older).

 - Returning Students